Goobe7/easyuo/README.md

 #### First Steps:
 - Download and install Lazarus (http://www.lazarus-ide.org).
-  - There is an additional guide on how to do that here: lazarus_install.md
+  - There is an additional guide on how to do that [here](LAZARUS.md).
 - Open and compile the demo projects in the "proj" folder.
 - Adapt the demos or create your own projects.